nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![UndoActivityDiagram](images/diagrams/UndoActivityDiagram.png)

 #### Design considerations:
-- **Current implementation** : Before any command, a cache of previous state of archive and petpal is saved into a PetPal object.
-Undo returns the `Archive` and `Model` to this previous saved state.
+- **Current implementation** : Before any command, a cache of the previous state of the archive and PetPal is saved into a PetPal object.
+Undo returns the `Archive` and `Model` to this previously saved state.
   - Pros: Easier to implement
   - Cons: Might be memory inefficient

-### \[Proposed\] Importing data from excel (csv)

-#### Proposed Implementation
-The proposed importing function is an extension of the base `PetPal`, uses a `CsvToJsonParser` to convert csv data to application readable json data.

-#### Design considerations:
-- **Alternative 1 (current choice)** : Write an external script that parses the csv data based on the column names into a json save file that works with PetPal, which they will then put into the data file before starting PetPal for PetPal to be able to read and modify the imported data
-    - Pros: Might be easier to implement
-    - Cons: Might be confusing for users to use (running external script)

-- **Alternative 2** : Provide an interface for users to upload their csv data into PetPal and automatically parses the data into json format and refreshes the database.
-    - Pros: Easier and more intuitive for users to use
-    - Cons: Builds upon **Alternative 1**, requiring more work to implement

 ### \[Proposed\] Add medical key information to pet (not shown in UI)
 #### Proposed Implementation
 The proposed function is an extension of the base `PetPal`, uses a `Medical` class to store medical information, and users will be able to input medical information.

 #### Design considerations:
-- **Alternative 1 (current choice)** : Store information such as vaccination information all in the Medical Class Users will only be able to access if they type in keyword such as "vaccination" or "vaccine" followed by their password which they will have to set at the start of the application.
+- **Alternative 1 (current choice)** : Store information such as vaccination information in the Medical Class Users will only be able to access it if they type in a keyword such as "vaccination" or "vaccine" followed by their password which they will have to set at the start of the application.
     - Pros: Provides a way for users to store medical information without having to worry about it being shown in the UI
     - Cons: Might be hard for users to remember the password